Oksana0020/beauty-quiz/README.md

 •	Questions are taken from <https://onlineexammaker.com/kb/30-beauty-quiz-questions-and-answers/>
 •	Images from <https://pixabay.com/>
 •	The code for the Durstenfeld shuffle algorithm taken from stackoverflow.com
+• The following article was used for information on classlists Srishti.
+(2022, 12 6).
+How does classList Work in JavaScript?
+Retrieved from Scaler topics: <https://www.scaler.com/topics/classlist-javascript/>
+• The following article was used for information on Nosa Obaseki.LocalStorage in JavaScript: A complete guide (2023,28 3) <https://blog.logrocket.com/localstorage-javascript-complete-guide/>